WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 **Talking Points**:

+- This code-along guides you in building a Full Stack Application with what we call MERN stack.
+We'll define that in just a moment.

-A lot of modern JavaScript is focused on knowing the right tools for the job.
+- A lot of modern JavaScript is focused on knowing the right tools for the job.
 Today we will be pulling in everything we've learned about Node and React to build a full stack application using the MERN stack.

 </aside>